Haidar-02/e-commerce/README.md

 ### missing features:

 -   user roles
--   Jwt Implemention: Did not Work so used custom authentication in order to complete features:
+-   Jwt Implemention: Did not Work so used custom authentication in order to complete features
-    -   add to cart
-    -   favorites